Language

 }

-Transliteration is a method of replacing special (unsupported) characters with similar or related characters that are part of the default alphabet.
+SMS transliteration (opens in a new tab) is the method of replacing special (unsupported) characters with similar or related characters that are part of the GSM alphabet.

-This process ensures that a maximum number of 160 characters per message can still be used in a message instead of only 70 (because of the different encoding standards).
-The downside of this approach is that the delivered message will look slightly different.
+This process ensures that a maximum of 160 characters can be used in a message instead of only 70 (because of the different encoding standards).
+The disadvantage of SMS transliteration is that the delivered message looks slightly different from the original message.

-With this method, you can send messages in your preferred alphabet, and they will automatically convert into the appropriately transliterated script.
-This way, you can use the full capacity of the message text without sending any Unicode characters.
+Using SMS transliteration, you can send messages in your preferred alphabet.
+These alphabets are automatically converted into an appropriately transliterated script.
+Thus, you can use the full capacity of the message text without sending any Unicode characters.

 - Turkish